-Revlon are a popular brand with their own hair color range, some of which are gluten free.
+Revlon is a popular brand with its own hair color range, some of which are gluten-free.
 The total color range has a few different natural colors to choose from ranging from dark brown to burgundy.

 They are also silicone-free and ammonia-free, so they may be gentler on the scalp compared with many similar dyes on the market.

 While there are not too many bold and bright colors available, this color range is definitely best suited to more natural looks.